dilumini/practicalTest-Pearson-springboot_Back_end/README.md

-# practicalTest-springboot
+# practicalTest-springboot back end
-This is a web application created with spring boot back end and Angular 12 front end.
+This is a single page web application developed by using Angular 12 and Spring Boot.
+- Users can add country details- Country code,Country Name, and a small description.
-User can add any country details , view, update , delete country/countries.
+- Users can view, update , delete country/countries.

 ## Requirements